6 Reasons Why Servers Need So Much RAM

 The two content types often co-exist on the same page.
 For instance, if you’re viewing a YouTube video, you’re accessing static content.
 However, the constantly changing comment section below is dynamic.

-The more dynamic content is displayed, the more RAM capacity the server requires to have decent performance.
-Because dynamic content is becoming increasingly widespread, the RAM size requirements for most projects are higher as well.
+The more dynamic content is displayed, the more RAM capacity the server requires for decent performance.
+Because dynamic content is becoming increasingly widespread, the RAM size requirements for most projects are also higher.

-For simple home servers, you will mostly be dealing with static content, so this won’t be an issue.
+You will mostly deal with static content for simple home servers, so this won’t be an issue.

 5. You Have to Leave Space for the OS